Notes on the Geography of India Themes: Farming Technology

 It's an industry in itself.

-The first step in the industrial process: forming and drying the cakes.
+The first step is forming and drying the cakes.
 They burn slowly and so are a very desirable domestic fuel, even though experts interested in agricultural development have castigated their use for well over a century.

 Indian or British?
 These grain mills, at a drop along the East Jumna Canal, are found in virtually the same design throughout northern India and Pakistan.
 For pictures of the same kind of device there, see Pakistan: Swat.